-These are the highlights of the January 2 EEPA report on the situation in the Horn of Africa.
+These are some of the highlights of the January 6 EEPA report on the situation in the Horn of Africa.
 EEPA, Europe External Programme with Africa, is a Belgium-based Centre of Expertise with in-depth knowledge, publications, and networks, specialised in issues of peacebuilding, refugee protection and resilience in the Horn of Africa.
 EEPA has published extensively on issues related to movement and/or human trafficking of refugees in the Horn of Africa and on the Central Mediterranean Route.

 It cooperates with a wide network of Universities, research organisations, civil society and experts from Ethiopia, Eritrea, Kenya, Djibouti, Somalia, Sudan, South Sudan, Uganda and across Africa.
 Key in-depth publications can be accessed on the website.